How to Write a Nursing Resume (With Tips and Example)

-Nursing resumes are important documents that let potential employers know about your experience and education.
-A good resume that lists your credentials persuasively can encourage hiring managers to invite you to an interview.
+Nursing resumes are essential documents that let potential employers know about your experience and education.
+A persuasive resume that lists your credentials can encourage hiring managers to invite you to an interview.
 Being familiar with a variety of tips and techniques can help you make your nursing resume more effective.
-In this article, we discuss common types of nursing resumes, how to write one with helpful tips, and provide a nursing resume example to help you write your own.
+In this nursing resume guide, we discuss common types of nursing resumes, how to write one with helpful tips, and provide a nursing resume example to help you write your own.

 Common types of nursing resumes

 Alternatively, people who have recently graduated from university or changed careers and don't have as much work experience should use a functional resume.
-It focuses on your skills instead of your experience, and highlights your most relevant attributes that make you well-suited to the role.
+It focuses on your skills instead of your work experience and highlights the most relevant attributes that make you well-suited to the role.

 Use numbers to demonstrate your accomplishments and abilities when possible.
 Search the job description to find the specific skills employers are looking for in a successful nurse.
 Many companies use applicant tracking systems (ATS) to search resumes for keywords, and hiring managers may not see your resume without the right combination of keywords.
 To make your resume more persuasive, include a cover letter that explains why you want to work for the healthcare facility in more detail.